-Last week a small dazzling selection of headdresses belonging to Carmen Rupe (1936 – 2011), went on display at Te Papa.
+We have a dazzling selection of headdresses belonging to Carmen Rupe (1936–2011) in our collection.
 Carmen was a legendary transgender performer and brothel owner – the headwear represents her more flamboyant side.

 Each headdress is part of an ensemble, specially selected by Carmen for Te Papa’s history collection.
-Also included were an unusual array of items such as voodoo dolls, a Tutankhamun bust and a disco ball.
+We also have an unusual array of items such as voodoo dolls, a Tutankhamun bust, and a disco ball.
 Together the objects represent Carmen’s distinctive exotic style, but they also provide an opportunity to celebrate the life and achievements of this incredible trailblazing personality.

 Carmen (Ngāti Maniapoto, Tainui, Ngāti Tūwharetoa) was born Trevor Rupe and grew up in a large family in Taumarunui.
 When, aged 9, he performed a hula dance in a local concert, the ovation he received enflamed his desire to be an exotic female dancer.